dunithd/events/bigdata-demystified-2024/README.md

 # Stateless Stream Processing Job with Apache Flink and Apache Kafka
-This repo contains the sample code for the session presented during Frankfurt Kafka meetup on 11/June/2024.
+This repo contains the sample code for the session presented during Big Data Demystified London on 16/July/2024.

 ## Generate a quickstart Java project